BhagiaSheri/WalmartExample/README.md

 ## Philosophy of my Approach

-In addition to the two API calls we were instructed to use, I used an additional API call, the Product Lookup API, so that there would be routes that loaded independent of the main search page (i.e. http://localhost:4200/item/33282228) that would display the selected item, and could be refreshed or loaded independently of the Search API results.
+In addition to the two API calls we were instructed to use, I used the Product Lookup API so that there would be routes that loaded independent of the main search page (i.e. http://localhost:4200/item/33282228) that would display the selected item from the search and could be refreshed or loaded independently of the Search API results.

+I also relied heavily on the Angular Component architecture, in specific, creating a versatile "item" Component which I was able to reuse in three unique ways across the single page application.

 ## Development server